wifinigel/wiperf/mkdocs/docs/config.ini.md

 ## [Speedtest] Section

-(Changes made in this section will be used in next test cycle and may be made on the fly while in Wiperf mode on the WLANPi)
+(Changes made in this section will be used in next test cycle and may be made on the fly while in wiperf mode on the WLANPi)

 ### enabled